 How to configure self-service application assignment

-Before your users can self-discover applications from their access panel, you need to enable Self-service application access to any applications that you wish to allow users to self-discover and request access to.
+Before your users can self-discover applications from their My Apps access panel, you need to enable Self-service application access to any applications that you wish to allow users to self-discover and request access to.
 This functionality is available for applications that were added from the Azure AD Gallery, Azure AD Application Proxy or were added via user or admin consent.

 This feature is a great way for you to save time and money as an IT group, and is highly recommended as part of a modern applications deployment with Azure Active Directory.